 Humans evolved with both self-interest and prosociality.
-What biological and psychological mechanisms guide moral reasoning and social decision-making?
-How do these abilities develop in children and manifest in adults, and how are they influenced by resource scarcity and group dynamics?
+What biological and psychological systems guide moral cognition and social decision-making?
+How do these capacities develop in children and manifest in adults, and how are they influenced by resource scarcity and group dynamics?
 Why do psychopaths show a lack of concern for others?
-Why do ordinary people hold strong moral convictions that can lead to extreme political attitudes?
+What makes ordinary people hold strong moral convictions that can lead to extreme political attitudes and support for violence?

-The University of Chicago Social Cognitive Neuroscience Lab, headed by Dr. Jean Decety, investigates these questions with the multi-level approach that characterizes social neuroscience, using functional and structural MRI, high-density EEG/ERP, and behavioral economics.
+The University of Chicago Social Cognitive Neuroscience Lab, headed by Dr. Jean Decety, investigates the neural mechanisms of these real-world phenomena using functional and structural MRI, high-density EEG/ERP, and behavioral economics.